LuisRodrigoBarbaNavarro/bookish-journey/README.md

 # Parser Setup Instructions🔷
-## You need to run View.java to display Lexer
+## You need to run View.java to display Parser
 To display the View.java window correctly, follow these steps in Eclipse:

 1. Open Eclipse and ensure that the project containing View.java is already imported.